Espresso Brownies

 Substitutions

-• If you don’t like dark chocolate, you could substitute milk chocolate for a sweet chocolate brownie.
+- Dark Chocolate: If you don’t like dark chocolate, you could substitute milk chocolate for a sweet chocolate brownie.
+Try melted semi-sweet chocolate chips instead of chopped chocolate

 Variations

-• Chocolate Chunk Brownies – Chocolate lovers could make double chocolate Espresso Brownies by stirring in 1 cup of chocolate chunks with the flour.
+- Chocolate Chunk Brownies – Chocolate lovers could make double chocolate Espresso Brownies by stirring in 1 cup of chocolate chunks with the flour.

-• Nutty Brownies – After a nutty crunch in your coffee brownies?
+- Nutty Brownies – After a nutty crunch in your coffee brownies?
 Try adding a cup of coarsely chopped pecans or walnuts when stirring in the flour.

 Equipment

-I use a metal 8 x 8 inch cake pan (20 x 20cm) because metal conducts heat the best meaning you can guarantee perfectly fudgy Espresso Brownies.
-You could use a glass baking pan, however, the baking time will need to be adjusted and the temperature slightly lowered to ensure the brownie bakes more evenly.
+I use a metal 8 x 8-inch cake pan (20 x 20cm) because metal conducts heat the best, meaning you can guarantee perfectly fudgy Espresso Brownies.
+You could use a glass baking pan; however, the baking time will need to be adjusted and the temperature slightly lowered to ensure the brownie bakes more evenly.

 Storage

 You can also freeze the cooled and sliced Espresso Brownies by wrapping them tightly in plastic wrap and covering with aluminum foil to prevent freezer burn.
-When you want to enjoy the brownies, simply remove from the freezer and reheat in the microwave.
+When you want to enjoy the brownies, simply remove them from the freezer and reheat in the microwave.

 Tips for Success

 This recipe for Espresso Brownies has been tested extensively.
-To achieve the perfect fudgy brownie with a crackly top, you must whisk in the sugar and eggs while the mixture is still warm (not hot as it could scramble the eggs).
+To achieve the perfect fudgy brownie with a crackly top, you must whisk in the sugar and eggs while the mixture is still warm (not hot, as it could scramble the eggs).
 Once all the eggs are in, give it a good, long whisk to ensure the sugar completely dissolves.

-When preparing the cake pan be sure to extend the parchment paper right up the sides.
+When preparing the cake pan, be sure to extend the parchment paper right up the sides.
 You’ll use this to lift the brownie up and out of the pan without disturbing the crackly top crust.

 Cool the brownies completely before cutting.
 See below for tips on achieving clean cuts.